filethis/developer-docs/docs/ft-connect-demo.md

 The first step in any FileThis user workflow is to allow the user to find and select a company website from which they can fetch their documents.
 The FileThisConnect web component variants all begin by presenting the user with a list of all companies to which we can connect.
 We have a sub-component named [ft-source-panel](https://filethis.github.io/ft-source-panel/components/ft-source-panel/) which provides this functionality.

-The web component instance in your demo app begins by displaying this panel.
+The web component instance in your demo app begins by displaying a list of companies in the ft-source-panel.
 Note that users can narrow down which companies are displayed by selecting a filter preset from a popup menu, and/or by entering a search string which matches company names.
 When the user recognizes a company to which they want to connect, they click its logo.
 When they do so, the component poses a modal dialog that prompts them to enter their username and password for the site's account.

 ![Thumbnail](img/ft-create-connection-dialog.png)